YawnBear/taleQ/README.md

 - job position can edit and delete
 - user login (for companies)
 - store resume's into db
-- skill gap analysis (email candidate why they didnt get selected and how could they do better ?)
 - take resume from email
+- interview scheduling
+- calendar view

 # Installation Guide